bumbelbee777/Nanite/README.md

 </div>

+**⚠️WARNING⚠️** The model is mostly untested outside of simple cases.
+Expect bugs and other unintended behavior!
+Contributions are more than welcome!

 ## 🌟 Overview

-SillyAI is a groundbreaking transformer model that combines quantum computing principles with modern deep learning techniques.
-Its unique neuro-symbolic complex-valued architecture sets it apart from other models, making it particularly powerful for fields such as reasoning, physics simulations, and quantum system analysis.
+SillyAI is a complex-valued neuro-symbolic transformer model that combines systems design principles with modern deep learning techniques and reasoning engines.
+Its unique architecture sets it apart from other models, making it particularly powerful for fields such as reasoning, physics simulations, and quantum system analysis.

 <div align="center">
   <img src="media/wavefunction_evolution.gif" alt="Wavefunction Evolution" width="600"/>